cambridge-cares/TheWorldAvatar/Agents/BuildingFloorAgent/README.md

 ### 2.2 Data requirements:

-When executing the first task to instantiate the number of storeys from other data sources, please ensure the following data and steps are undertaken.
+When executing the task to instantiate the number of floors from other data sources, please ensure the following data and steps are undertaken.

-1. Number of storeys from a specified csv file
+1. Number of floors from a specified csv file

 An example of the csv file is the HDB properties data from [Data.gov.sg](https://beta.data.gov.sg/collections/150/datasets/d_17f5382f26140b1fdae0ba2ef6239d2f/view).
 The csv file must contain the `blk_no`, `street`, and `max_floor_lvl` columns for this task to perform successfully.